mahdi-shafiei/STAT-4830/section/4/notes.md

 ![MNIST Common Mistakes](figures/mnist_misclassified.png)
-*Examples misclassified by both models.
-These cases show digits with unclear shapes and unusual writing styles.*
+*Examples misclassified by both models.*

 Analysis of misclassified examples reveals patterns in model errors.
 The neural network performs better by learning features through its hidden layer to distinguish odd from even digits.